Manpreetksaggu/Manpreet-kaur/README.md

 - 👀 I’m interested in IT roles related to SAP MM.
 - 🌱 I’m currently learning Data Migration in SAP.
 - 😄 Pronouns: She/Her
-- About : Over 7 years of experience within IT plus management fields, possesses a comprehensive understanding of integration and configuration in the area of SAP materials management, Supplychain management, Sourcing and procurement and Sales & Distribution.
+- About : Over 7 years of experience within IT plus management fields, possess a comprehensive understanding of integration and configuration in the area of SAP materials management, Supplychain management, Sourcing and procurement and Sales & Distribution.